Nucala injections for

 How does Nucala work?

 Eosinophils are a type of white blood cell in the body.
-Those with eosinophilic asthma have increased levels of eosinophils, which worsens inflammation in their lungs and can cause severe asthma attacks.
+Those with eosinophilic asthma have increased levels of eosinophils, which worsen inflammation in their lungs and can cause severe asthma attacks.
 Nucala reduces eosinophil levels in the blood, which helps prevent asthma attacks, improves breathing and lung function, and better controls asthma symptoms.
-Taking Nucala may reduce or completely eliminate a patient’s need to take oral steroids daily.
+Taking Nucala may reduce or eliminate a patient’s need to take oral steroids daily.
 Nucala reduces the inflammatory response associated with nasal polyps and nasal polyp symptoms.

 Want more information about Nucala?

-Want information about Nucala Patient Assistance Program?
+Want information about the Nucala Patient Assistance Program?